-7.1 STATUS REGISTER
+7.1 STATUS REGISTERS

-7.1.1 BUSY
+7.1.1 BUSY Status (BUSY)

 BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is executing a Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register or Erase/Program Security Register instruction.
-During this time the device will ignore further instructions except for the Read Status Register and Erase/Program Suspend instruction (see tw, tpp, tse, tbe, and tce in AC Characteristics).
+During this time the device will ignore further instructions except for the Read Status Register and Erase/Program Suspend instruction (see tW, tPP, tSE, tBE, and tCE in AC Characteristics).
 When the program, erase or write status/security register instruction has completed, the BUSY bit will be cleared to a 0 state indicating the device is ready for further instructions.

-7.1.2 Write Enable Latch (WEL)
+7.1.2 Write Enable Latch Status (WEL)

 Write Enable Latch (WEL) is a read only bit in the status register (S1) that is set to 1 after executing a Write Enable Instruction.
 The WEL status bit is cleared to 0 when the device is write disabled.
-A write disable state occurs upon power-up or after any of the following instructions finished: Write Disable, Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register, Erase Security Register and Program Security Register.
+A write disable state occurs upon power-up or after any of the following instructions: Write Disable, Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register, Erase Security Register and Program Security Register.